Deploying RHEL 9 on Amazon Web Services

 Beneficial use cases

 - Clusters with high peak workloads and low general performance requirements.
-Scaling up and down based on your demands can be highly efficient in terms of resource costs.
+Scaling up and down based on your demands can be efficient in terms of resource costs.

 Potentially problematic use cases